-A retired teacher and her husband, both older than 65, review their retirement income and wonder whether they are making the most of their resources.
-Her state pension provides $2,900 per month, while voluntary withdrawals from their combined 401(k) and IRA balances generate another $2,900 per month.
-Together, they have household income of $5,800 per month, or $69,600 annually.
-Neither spouse has claimed Social Security benefits yet, choosing instead to delay until age 70.
-Their primary concern is whether their current income is sufficient and whether they are missing valuable planning opportunities during the four-year period before Social Security begins.
+A retired teacher and her husband, both older than 65, are reviewing their retirement income and asking whether they are making the most of their resources.
+Her state pension provides $2,900 per month, while voluntary withdrawals from their combined 401(k) and IRA balances generate another $2,900.
+Together, the household brings in $5,800 per month, or $69,600 annually.
+Neither spouse has claimed Social Security benefits yet, choosing to delay until age 70.
+Their central question is whether current income is sufficient and whether they are missing valuable planning opportunities during the four-year window before Social Security begins.

 This type of situation is more common than many retirees realize.
 Suze Orman recently addressed a similar question on her podcast from a listener in her mid-60s who had a teacher pension and IRA assets and wanted to understand how Roth conversions could affect Medicare costs.
-As Orman explained, money converted from a traditional retirement account into a Roth account is treated as income in the year of the conversion.
-That interaction between retirement account withdrawals, taxes, Medicare premiums, and future Social Security benefits is at the heart of the planning decisions facing this couple.
+As Orman explained, money converted from a traditional retirement account into a Roth is counted as income in the year of the conversion.
+That interaction between retirement account withdrawals, taxes, Medicare premiums, and future Social Security benefits sits at the heart of every planning decision this couple now faces.

 The Snapshot